 I spotted and ordered a Gigondas, a relative value at only about 2.5x retail.
 For those who don’t know about this region, it is Northeast of Chateauneuf du Pape, in the South Rhone Valley.
 It was excellent!
 We emptied this fine bottle of wine long before the Cab (an indicator of its flavor), and enjoyed it at a lower price.

 Lesson: In most restaurants you can often find bargains in less-famous wines that are very good.
-But those who are familiar-label drinkers are at the mercy of unscrupulous restaurants.
-Those who are most-savvy will apply my 1/3 rule, where practical, and look for the undiscovered bargains in wine.
+But those who are familiar-label drinkers are at the mercy of their restaurants.
+Those of you who are most-savvy will apply my 1/3 rule, where practical, and look for the undiscovered bargains in wine.

 Among my consistent (red wine) wins are bargains in the Southern Rhone, the South of France, South of Italy, Argentine Malbec, and still after 30 years, stellar Aussie Shiraz–all usually within my 1/3 the bill guidelines at intelligent restaurants.